 A Stott Pilates trained instructor has the following credentials:

 Being Stott certified and a physiotherapist allows our trained instructor to apply a comprehensive approach to your exercise prescription.

-We offer both beginner and advance classes that are open to anyone who is interested and has been assessed as safe to participate.
+We offer both Foundational (beginner) and Advance classes that are open to anyone who is interested and has been assessed as safe to participate.
 You do not have to be a previous client of the clinic to join.
 All fitness levels are welcome.